lefta/ehlit-prototype/Readme.md

 compiler.
 Even better if you improve the test suite by the way, and there is a lot to do !
 * Write documentation : the language and its features are not yet documented.
 This would make it easier to start with.
-* Suggest features : I would love to know what you expect from Ehlit (please avoid things like "fast", this is obvious and planned).
+* Suggest features : I would love to know what you expect from Ehlit (but please, avoid things like "fast", this is obvious and planned :) ).
-* Implement features : If the development of feature you are waiting for takes too long, you are welcome to implement it.
-But if you do, please make sure to discuss it with me before.
+* Implement features : If the development of the feature you are waiting for takes too long, you are welcome to implement it.
+But if you do, please make sure to discuss it with me before to make sure we agree on the whys and the hows.
-* Anything I did not think of but that may be usefull.
+* Anything else I did not think of but that may be usefull.

 ## Roadmap

-* WIP: Language definition LV1: The C features (with some bonuses)
-* TODO: Language definition LV2: The cool, high level features
+### Ehlit itself

+Codenames will be revealed once the development of their corresponding milestone starts.

+* WIP: V0.1 - C WITH CLEAN SYNTAX / Codename CWCS
+* TODO: V0.2 - Codename CHLF
+* TODO: V0.3 - Codename SL
-* TODO: Standard library definition
+* TODO: V0.4 - Codename DRC
-* TODO: Standard library implementation
+* TODO: V0.5 - Codename OPAT

+### Documentation

-* WIP: Compiler prototype (just working)
+* WIP: Compiler code
-* TODO: Real compiler (fast, robust and developper friendly)
+* WIP: Tutorial
 * TODO: Language specification
 * TODO: Standard library documentation

+### Ecosystem

 * WIP: Syntax files for major text editors
 * TODO: Autocompletion module for Atom
+* TODO: Bring support for ehlit to GDB